-Refer to the chart below, which further outlines the similarities and differences between an HSA vs FSA.
+The chart below provides a quick overview of the similarities and differences between an HSA vs. FSA.

 |Eligibility requirement||High Deductible Health Plan (HDHP)||None|

 |Changing contributions||Any time during the year||During open enrollment or with a change in employment or family status|